Abacus: Small Enough to Jail: Critical response

 Abacus received generally positive reviews from critics.
 On Rotten Tomatoes the film has a rating of 93%, based on 72 reviews, with an average rating of 7.51/10.The website's critical consensus states, "Abacus: Small Enough to Jail transcends its less-than-dramatic trappings to present a gripping real-life legal thriller with far-reaching implications".
-On Metacritic, the film has a score of 73 out of 100, based on 16 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 73 out of 100, based on 16 critics, indicating "generally favorable" reviews.

-Matt Zoller Seitz of RogerEbert.com declared Abacus to be "another classic" from Steve James, giving the film 4 out of 4 stars.
+Matt Zoller Seitz of RogerEbert.com declared Abacus to be "another classic" from Steve James, giving the film four out of four stars.
 He praised James' "knack for finding the universal within the specific, and often a much larger and more complex story nestled within a specific account of one event."
 Seitz also pointed out that even though the film is engrossing as a legal thriller, "it's even more notable as a portrait of a community.
 James... has constructed a rich and revealing context for this tale, and it's one that is rarely showcased in American cinema.... a thriving community [Chinatown] that defines itself in relation the mainstream of American culture and that is aspirational but never entirely comfortable or accepted."

 Ignatiy Vishnevetsky of The A.V.
 Club, however, gave the film a C+, considering it to be "pleasant" yet "inessential", with its "unusually literal" documentary style applied to a narrative that could have been efficiently told in a magazine article.
 Vishnevetsky stated that "[p]erhaps the problem is that he isn’t one to extrapolate, interrogate, or pry subjects open; his best films are chronicles of hopes, dreams, and hardships made possible by the trust James works to elicit from his subjects."

+The Guardian critic wrote that "engrossing tale of the bank that was bullied" and gave four stars out of five.